 One day, I realized that all of these symptoms indicated that something that I was doing was NOT good, and decided that SOMETHING had to change.
 I started by trying to take walks outside to feel a bit better and get some fresh air, but barely enough energy even for this.
 Eventually, I just kind of “felt” that I needed some meat.

 I did some reading on these symptoms, and learned that a vegan diet does have some downsides and requires quite a bit of extra care – ensuring adequate intake of the right kinds of amino acids, supplementation for vitamin B12 and other nutrients that are hard to come by without animal products, and decided that the juice of health and environmental sustainability just wasn’t worth the squeeze.

-I started eating fish, cheese, and eggs regularly, and noticed within days that I felt much better, even though I still struggled a bit some of the emotional issues.
-I took some solace in the fact that I was eating minimal fat, minimal animal flesh, and plenty of whole grains, but still felt that what I was doing wasn’t quite ideal.
+I started eating fish, and noticed within days that I felt much better, even though I still struggled a bit some of the emotional issues.
+Noticing an improvement, I started incorporating a little bit more lean meat like chicken breast, and some low-fat dairy like cheese and yogurt, into my diet regularly.
+I took some solace in the fact that I was eating minimal fat, minimal animal flesh, and plenty of whole grains.

-One thing was for sure, though – reincorporating meat into my diet was a positive move, and a vegan diet was not for me.
+While I could still tell that what I was doing wasn’t quite ideal, one thing seemed clear – reincorporating meat into my diet was a positive move, and a vegan diet was not for me.

 Things with my eating and training were not all “hunky dory” from this point forward, but I’ll have to cover the rest later.
 For now, I’ll wrap this up by sharing with you…